 Ferocious Patagonian winds are more than just an urban myth – weather in Argentina changes fast, and clever packing is critical.
 If you don’t have your own camping gear, you can hire what you need from camping stores or outfitters in adventure travel hubs.

-In Salta, Camping Municipal Carlos Xamena offers easy town access and amenities galore (US $3/$75 ARS per night).
+In Salta, Camping Municipal Carlos Xamena offers easy town access and amenities galore (US $2.25/$600 ARS per person per night, US $3.60/$1,000 ARS per vehicle as of July, 2023).
 In Cafayate, Camping Luz y Fuerza is a convenient base for day hikes within the Northwest’s polychromatic canyons.
-In addition to a pool, hot showers, and WiFi, it’s within walking distance of several wineries; pitches US $2 ($50 ARS) per night.
+In addition to a pool, hot showers, and WiFi, it’s within walking distance of several wineries; pitches US $3.60 ($1,000 ARS) per person, US $1.50 ($400 ARS) per auto – prices have been known to fluctuate somewhat.

 Some 32mi (52km) from El Calafate, within Los Glaciares National Park, the private Lago Roca Campsite raises the bar with excellent camping facilities, well-equipped cabins, hot showers, and a restaurant.